confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 # Overview

-This example deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bi-directionally between the datacenters.
+This example deploys an active-active multi-datacenter design, with two instances of Confluent Replicator copying data bidirectionally between the datacenters.
 This is for demo purposes only, not for production.

-Here is a list of Confluent Platform services and their associated ports
+Here is a list of Confluent Platform services and their associated ports:

 |                | DC1                     | DC2                     |
 |----------------|-------------------------|-------------------------|